-Wow, so this is maybe the dumbest interaction I have had with a bank…and of course it is Citi.
+Wow, so this is maybe the most bizarre interaction I have had with a bank…and no surprise it deals with Citi IT.
 I was recently approved for the Citi Premier card, after years of planning and missteps I finally had it in hand.
 So today I figured I would take my new card out for a ride around town and wear off that new card smell.
-I expected to run into a few issues because, you know, Citi and all, but what I ran into was entirely next level.
+I expected to run into a few issues because, you know, new card and all, but what I ran into was entirely next level.
 It left me flabbergasted at Citibank’s fraud verification process.

 After dropping the kids off at school I headed to Kroger to grab some things and went to check out.
 I was excited to use my new Citi Premier card for some 3X earning at the grocery store and the charge was on the larger side, a little over $500.
 The card tripped a fraud alert, which wasn’t a big deal and somewhat expected.
 I didn’t get the text until after I ran the charge under another card but approved it and moved on.
 I figured it would be all set at the next store and I went ahead with the swipe there, another decline.

 On my way home I decided to pick up some McDonald’s and was going to use the Premier card for another opportunity at 3X earning in the restaurants category.
 The card was once again declined, at this point I was entirely annoyed.
 I had verified the previous charges and I still was getting hit with fraud warnings, on a $6 bill.
 So I once again moved onto another card (Amex Gold for the fraud free wins around here).
 I knew that this meant I needed to call in to get this figured out.
 Not a huge deal and should be a quick, yeah that was me, please unlock my card…but what followed was completely asinine.